SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/cloud-remote-access.html.md

 To use Cloud Remote Access, the following prerequisites have to be met:

 * a Cloud Remote Access compatible gateway connected to your Cumulocity account;
-* a device with a VNC, SH or Telnet server that is connected to the gateway and reachable from the gateway;
+* a remote device with a VNC, SSH or Telnet server that is connected to the gateway and reachable from the gateway;
 * Cloud Remote Access microservice included into your subscription plan.

 Click **All devices** and select the desired gateway from the device list.

 ![Device list](/guides/images/users-guide/cra-device-list.png)

-When you open the device you will find the **Remote access** tab in the tab list of the device.
+When you open the gateway you will find the **Remote access** tab in its tab list.

 ![Remote access tab](/guides/images/users-guide/cra-remote-access-tab.png)

-In the **Remote Access** tab, you can configure devices for remote control, so-called "endpoints", and connect to a device.
+In the **Remote Access** tab, you can configure devices for remote control, so-called "endpoints", and connect to remote devices.

 Connections can be established to the gateway itself (localhost) or to any device in the local area network reachable by the device.